Ralsumaydi/Rashid-Ali-Alsumaydi/README.md

  # Columns description:

  # There are 3 types of input columns:
-1\ Objective: factual information ,
+1\ Objective: factual information

-2\ Examination: results of medical examination;
+2\ Examination: results of medical examination

-3\ Subjective: information was given by the patient.
+3\ Subjective: information was given by the patient

 # Columns description
 1\Objective Feature
 | Feature name	    | ShortCut      | Data type|